 You will learn about the four major types of child abuse: physical, sexual, emotional, and neglect; how to recognize the clues that children give us, the behavior typically shown by perpetrators, and how to make a report to the proper authorities when indicated.
 When adults are educated in the signs of child abuse and neglect, and how to react to them; children are safer and families are strengthened.

-Note: In order to ensure the safety of all Girl Scouts this training is required for one person in each troop.
+Note: In order to ensure the safety of all Girl Scouts this training is required for the leader and assistant leader(s) within the first six months of starting a troop.
 We do encourage anyone who is working directly with girls (attend meetings, chaperone trips) to attend this training.